uqlibrary/technology-training/R/reports/reports.md

 ghg <- read_csv("https://raw.githubusercontent.com/uqlibrary/technology-training/master/R/reports/aus_ghg_2017.csv")
 ```

-> Clicking “Knit” will automatically save your .Rmd file as well as the
+> Clicking “Render” will automatically save your `.qmd` file as well as
-> HTML output.
+> the HTML output.

 Now, we can add a chunk to show the data, by including this code in it: